apoorv-mishra08/apoorv-mishra08/README.md

 Along the way, I’ve worked with Python, C++, SQL, and a few useful tools and frameworks across academic projects, and side experiments.

 Lately, I’ve developed a strong interest in **analytics**, **machine learning**, and **financial modeling**, especially in how data can be applied to make better decisions.
-I'm also exploring areas in **quantitative finance**, and I’d be keen to contribute to research around risk and volatility in econometrics.
+I'm also exploring areas in **quantitative finance**, and I’d be keen to contribute to research around risk and volatility in Financial Markets.

 Mostly, I’m just focused on learning things that are useful and applying them in ways that make sense.